lqb2/blog/_posts/2017/2017-11-16-trust-is-brittle-and-built-over-time-with-actions.md

 - better selves fellows
 ---

-a couple of weeks ago, spencer and i were talking and someone he works with (maria, i believe, but i need to get her full name so i can cite her appropriately) said, among many things, this line that i thought was basically gold:
+a couple of weeks ago, spencer and i were talking and someone he works with (kelly, i believe, but i need to get her full name so i can cite her appropriately) said, among many things, this line that i thought was basically gold:

-> trust is a brittle thing that needs to be built, over time, mostly by actions. - maria
+> trust is a brittle thing that needs to be built, over time, mostly by actions. - kelly

 i was dumbfounded when i saw those words. i have shared them with at least three other people since he shared them with me.